gylu/videoSceneSearch/README.md

 * Need to speed up the similarity searching
  * Currently, the project does a join of a DStream RDD against the large static RDD that has all the existing frames.
 This join is extremeley slow (Takes about 45 seconds when Dstream RDD has 1 item, and the static RDD has ~400k rows). dstreamRDD.join(staticRDD) and staticRDD.join(dstreamRDD) are both the same slowness.
 Maybe a bottle neck in the join (or something) is also causing things to run super slow (and maybe on one node?)
   * Broadcasting the large static RDD (to avoid the join) was not done because this is also not as scalable, in case more videos are added to the database, each video results in thousands of frames, so thousands of additional rows to the database.
 There is a limit to what can be broadcasted.
 Most forums are saying only 2^31 rows can be broadcasted (2 billion rows? or 2 GB?), due to some java int size thing within Spark.
 At 30 frames per second, this is about 20,000hrs of videos, or approx 10,000 2hr long videos.
 See here: http://apache-spark-user-list.1001560.n3.nabble.com/Is-it-common-in-spark-to-broadcast-a-10-gb-variable-td2604.html  Note that the number of movies made in history is >100k
-* Perceptual hash sucks.
+* Perceptual hash is not good.
 It's only good for finding duplicates, not really good for finding similaries.
 Maybe alternatives to perceptual hashing can be tried:
  * Color histogram.
 Because currently, perceptual hash discards all color information as it only quantifies "image frequency" using discrete cosine transform
  * Try Tensor Flow's trained Inception V3
   * Run Inception v3 on each image to get a vector of detected/recognized objects, then do cosine similarity to compare images.
 See here: http://stackoverflow.com/questions/34809795/tensorflow-return-similar-images.
 I briefly attempted this, but it was taking about 5 seconds per image to classify (return the pool_3:0 tensor).
-Other users online have optimized it to about 1 second per image, but since i have ~400k images, this would still take a hundred hours (about a week), and this project is only 4 weeks long
+Other users online have optimized it to about 1 second per image, but since i have ~300k images, this would still take a hundred hours (about a week), and this project is only 4 weeks long
 * Other thoughts
  * Perhaps use Elastic Search instead of using Spark to do the comparison in attempt to search for the most similar image?
  * For the batch phase, be able to distributedly process a single video